 As with everything, there are also different qualities of car wrap available on the market.
 The four best-known brands are Avery Dennison, 3M, Oracal, and Arlon.

-These manufacturers are known for their high-quality wraps that are extremely durable, offer a wide variety of different colors, and are long-lasting.
+These manufacturers are known for their high-quality wrap material that is extremely durable, offers a wide variety of different colors, and is long-lasting.

-The average black 3M car wrap costs around $36 for 10 square feet.
+The average black 3M automotive wrap costs around $36 for 10 square feet.

-This example shows, that material cost is a huge factor when it comes to car wrap price.
+This example shows, that material cost is a huge factor.

 Moreover, the high-quality wrap is easier to remove and less likely to damage the car.
 If you want to know how long car wrap lasts, make sure to check out my articles about it here.
 I have also written a second article about it here, which you should also check out!